Stopping Rules for Stochastic Gradient Descent via Anytime-Valid Confidence Sequences: Introduction

 \subsection{Contributions}

-Our goal is to provide \emph{anytime-valid, data-dependent guarantees} for the progress of projected stochastic gradient descent.
-Specifically, given the stochastic gradients $\{g_t\}$, the predictable stepsizes $\{\eta_t\}$, and the observed iterates $\{x_t\}$, we construct an upper confidence sequence for the weighted average suboptimality $\bar F_t$ in \eqref{eq:weighted:subopt}, which holds uniformly over all times $t\ge 1$.
-This confidence sequence depends on trajectory-dependent quantities: the stochastic gradient norms, the stepsizes, and the squared-distance process $\|x_t-x^\star\|^2$.
-While the latter is not directly observable, it is uniformly bounded by $R_x^2$ due to compactness of $\mathcal X$, which immediately yields a fully implementable bound depending only on the realized gradient norms, the stepsizes, and $R_x$.
+Our goal is to provide \emph{anytime-valid, data-dependent guarantees} for the progress of stochastic gradient descent across both convex and nonconvex optimization settings.
+Specifically, given the stochastic gradients $\{g_t\}$, the predictable stepsizes $\{\eta_t\}$, and the observed iterates $\{x_t\}$, we construct time-uniform upper confidence bounds for a suitable performance measure associated with the SGD trajectory.
+In the convex case, this measure is the weighted average suboptimality $\bar F_t$ defined in \eqref{eq:weighted:subopt}, while in the nonconvex case it is the weighted average stationarity measure $\bar G_t$ defined in \eqref{eq:def-Gbar}.
+In both settings, the resulting bounds remain valid simultaneously for all times $t \ge 1$, including under continuous monitoring and arbitrary data-dependent stopping.
 To state our contributions precisely, we recall the formal notion of an anytime-valid upper confidence sequence.